hyunbinseo/svelte-html-modal/README.md

   import { Modal } from 'svelte-html-modal';

   // Client-side JavaScript is required to display the modal.
-  // Even if the initial state is set to true, the modal will be displayed after hydration.
   // Reference https://developer.mozilla.org/en-US/docs/Web/API/HTMLDialogElement/showModal
   let isOpen = $state(false);